National Lottery (United Kingdom): January 2016 changes

 From October 2015 until October 2018, the total prize fund was 47.50% of draw sales in a normal week, including the raffle.
 The three-ball prize winners, with odds of 96 to 1, received £25 each; the two-ball prize winners received a free £2 entry.
 17.82% of the sales are divided as shown in the table and split equally with the number of winners for each selection.
 In October 2018 the Lotto Raffle was discontinued.

 November 2018 changes

 Wednesday 21 November 2018 brought significant changes.
 Ever since the game's inception, all prizes levels from "match 4" and above varied depending on the number of winners at each level and on total ticket sales.
-From this date, each prize level is a fixed amount per winner, similar to the Thunderball, and Set For Life draws.
+From this date, each prize level except for the jackpot is a fixed amount per winner, similar to the Thunderball and Set For Life draws.
 For the changes to be made possible, the Lotto Millionaire raffle was discontinued.
-The ticket price of £2 and number pool (1–59) remain the same.
+The ticket price of £2 and number pool (6 from 1–59) remain the same.

 Rollovers are limited to five.
 If nobody matches all six main numbers after the fifth rollover, the jackpot is shared between every prize winner including match 2 winners from October 2020.
 This is called a "Jackpot Rolldown".
-Every cash prize therefore increases substantially.(estimated amounts shown in brackets).
+Every cash prize therefore increases substantially (with estimated amounts in brackets).